zzz6519003/password-spec/README.md

 > Password requirements met!
 8 characters  1 number 1 special character e.g., $, !, @, %, & No leading or trailing whitespace

+- HuggingFace

+> Password shorter than 12 characters must contain a special symbol

 ### How to contribute